-Blend, think and say
+Blend, think and say when reading

-Phoneme fingers
+Phoneme fingers when spelling.

 Alien words.
 Try drawing funny alien pictures with your child and make up names for them.
 Use some of the sound combinations your child is covering in school within the names that you create.